theflyingrahul/dgit/README.md

 ### (currently alpha)
 Maintain a truly decentralized software repository with this IPFS wrapper layer for Git VCS.

+## What you should know?
+1. IPFS is a decentralized storage system and protocol.
+2. IPFS is transparent and immutable.
+3. IPFS used content-addressing.
+4. This wrapper uses a symmetric encryption algorithm to protect content on the IPFS network.
-This wrapper is meant to be compatible with standard git commands wherever possible.
+5. This wrapper is meant to be compatible with standard git commands (wherever possible).

 ## Setup
 	cp dgit.sh /usr/local/bin 			# Copy dgit.sh to /usr/local/bin